 Onshore wind farms

-The Cupisnique and Talara wind farms have a combined capacity of 114MW and are the biggest wind farms in Peru and the biggest operating farms in South America, outside of Brazil.
+The Cupisnique and Talara wind farms have a combined capacity of 114MW and are the biggest wind farms in Peru, as well as the biggest operating farms in South America outside of Brazil.

 Contour Global owns the farms through its subsidiary Energía Eólica.

 Construction began in October 2012 and commercial operations started in August 2014.
 The greenfield renewable project is expected to produce approximately 451GWh of energy a year.

 The total investment on the two wind farms was $250m and they are designed to operate for at least 20 years.

 Located in the northern region of Peru and awarded to Energía Eólica through the first auction of Renewable Energy Resources (RER), the farms consist of 62 Vestas V100 wind turbines.

 The 83.15MW Cupisnique wind farm is on the Peruvian coast in Urricape Pampa, San Pedro de Lloc District, Pacasmayo.
 It is located between the Malabrigo and Puémape ports and consists of 45 wind turbines.
 It is expected to generate 305GWh of electricity a year and offset 214,944t of carbon dioxide emissions.